Interstate Moving Costs 2025: How Much Does It Cost and How to Lower?

 6. Moving company selection

-Certain moving companies may cost more than others.
-You can expect a trusted company with higher ratings to have a slightly higher rate, but that sense of trust with your valuables is worth the slight increase.
+The choice of your interstate moving service provider significantly impacts your final cost.
+You can expect a trusted company with higher ratings and a proven track record to have a slightly higher rate, but the peace of mind and reliability that comes with entrusting your valuables to experienced cross-country movers is often worth the slight increase.
+Be wary of moving companies with extra-low rates, as they often tack on surprise fees.
 Learn more about how to find the BEST moving company.

 7. Time of year